All Episodes

 We're guilty of homophobia.

-We're guilty of citizens united.
+We're guilty of Citizens United.

 I mean, the list is endless.

-And Miss Curns Goodwin, the real problem you and other Democrats have is that I have just articulated what you really believe, but you don't dare say it.
+And Ms. Kearns Goodwin, the real problem you and other Democrats have is that I have just articulated what you really believe, but you don't dare say it or you wouldn't win diddly squat.

-And then when you get around to the things about America you do love, they don't it doesn't make sense to a vast majority of the American people.
+And then when you get around to the things about America you do love, they don't, it doesn't make sense to a vast majority of the American people.

 But it's really no more complicated than you see America as guilty of a series of sins.

-Whereas most Americans think, yeah, we're not perfect.
+Whereas most Americans think, yeah, we're not perfect, but we are not guilty.

-This is the greatest country on earth, and there's a reason why every Somali refugee wants to come here, a reason why every illegal immigrant here wants to come here.
+And there's a reason why every Somali refugee wants to come here, a reason why every illegal immigrant here wants to come here.

 There's a reason why everybody on earth wants to come here.